SS-2005/Strivers-A2Z-DSA-Python/README.md

 -

-3) Find the number that appears once, and other numbers twice.
+3) Find the number that appears once, and other numbers twice

 [Leetcode](https://leetcode.com/problems/single-number/description/)